Stalruth/SableyeBot4/PRIVACY.md

       - Public Flags

-        Any Public Flags applied to the account, such as Dsicord HypeSquad status.
+        Any Public Flags applied to the account, such as Discord HypeSquad status.

       - Guild Nickname